 Distinguishing between primary and secondary hyperoxaluria

-Distinguishing between primary and secondary hyperoxaluria.
+Distinguishing among primary hyperoxaluria types 1, 2, and 3, and secondary hyperoxaluria.

 Ascorbic acid will falsely elevate oxalic acid results.